louisremi/omniscientjs.github.io/_tutorials/01-editing-basic-tutorial-creating-list-with-live-filtering.md

 });
 ```

 The `SearchBox` is easy, but we see two things here that might be new.
 The cursor we get passed is a cursor directly to the search string.
 This means that to get the string we need to de-reference the cursor by calling `cursor.deref()`.
-By having the value as the de-referenced cursor we have a input box with the search query text.
+By having the value as the de-referenced cursor we have an input box with the search query text.
 Another thing here is the `changeHandler`.
-We have seen a event handler previously, but not the `onChange`. `onChange` is triggered every time the input is changed (not blurred as one might expect).
+We have seen an event handler previously, but not the `onChange`. `onChange` is triggered every time the input is changed (not blurred as one might expect).

 We create a small mixin that can handle the change for us.
 As this is javascript and we can share a context with the component through `this`.
 The passed cursor is available through the property `this.props.cursor` inside the mixin, and the cursor points directly to the search query in the structure.